 Perfect as a nourishing vegan breakfast, this turmeric oatmeal is warming, lightly spiced and so healthy.
 Refined sugar free.
+Can be vegan and gluten free.

 Is there anything better than warm oatmeal or porridge on a chilly morning?
 It might just be my favourite vegan breakfast, and I LOVE breakfast.

-I've recently started making it with turmeric, ginger and cinnamon and it's the most comforting, lightly spiced bowl of goodness that I've had in a long time!
+I've recently started making it with turmeric, ginger and cinnamon and it's the most comforting, spiced bowl of goodness that I've had in a long time!

 Plus, it's really easy to make, so ideal when you only have a few minutes to spend making a healthy breakfast.